Rishav-Gayen/Data-Analysis-learning/README.md

 # Data-Analysis-learning

-This repository's purpose is to document by Data Analysis learning.
+This repository's purpose is to document my Data Analysis learning.